18praneeth/RVCE-3rd-Sem-CSE-lab-programs-OS-DSA/README.md

 <ol>

 <li>
-Use Stack operations to do the following:
+<a href="/Data\ Structure/prog1.c">Use Stack operations to do the following:</a>
 <ul>
     <li>Assign to avariable name Y the value of the third element from the top of the stack and keep the stack undisturbed.</li>
     <li>Given an arbitrary integer n pop out the top n elements.
 A message should be displayed if an unusual condition is encountered</li>
-    <li>iii)	Assign to a variable name Y the value of the third element from the bottom of the stack and keep the stack undisturbed.</li>
+    <li>Assign to a variable name Y the value of the third element from the bottom of the stack and keep the stack undisturbed.</li>
 </ul>
 </li>